pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

             href: "{{ new_go.json.results[0].href }}"
 ```

-The newly provisioned service will be seen to have an instance of a generic object when viewed in the WebUI (see ...)
+The newly provisioned service will be seen to have an instance of a generic object when viewed in the WebUI (see [Generic Object Instances in Services WebUI Page](#i3)).

 ![Generic Object Instances in Services WebUI Page](images/screenshot3.png)

-The link is clickable, and if clicked will navigate to a page displaying an overview of all generic objects associated with the service.
+The link is clickable, and if clicked will navigate to a page displaying an overview of all generic objects associated with the service (see [Generic Object Details from Services WebUI Page](#i4)).

 ![Generic Object Details from Services WebUI Page](images/screenshot4.png)